addiscent/vagrant-ruby-rails/README.md

 #### Do _The Build_

 The "vagrant up" command executed below will provision and start a _vagrant-ruby-rails_ _Vagrant Box_.
-The work done by Vagrant and the provisioning scripts during this initial "vagrant up" operation will only be performed once.
+The work done by Vagrant and the provisioning scripts during this initial "vagrant up" operation will be performed only once.

 Downloading and provisioning the _Ubuntu Server 14.04_ image the first time consumes a rather substantial amount of time.
-The total time is mostly determined by the speed of the source servers, including Cannonical, (for Ubuntu updates), Atlas/Hashicorp, (for the Vagrant box), and for other servers of Ruby and Gem packages.
+The total time is mostly determined by the speed of the source servers, including Canonical, (for Ubuntu updates), Atlas/Hashicorp, (for the Vagrant box), and for other servers of Ruby and Gem packages.
 Typically, the _guest-vbox_ image requires 15 minutes to download and build.
 Subsequent "vagrant up" operations will result in a running _guest-vbox_ within approximately one minute.

 During provisioning, there is a large amount of terminal message output.
 The vast majority of messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.
 During this procedure, _Ruby, Gems, Rails, Git, and Node.js_ are _not_ placed directly onto your _host_, they are placed into the _guest-vbox_.
-When provisioning of the _guest-vbox_ finishes,  the _guest-vbox_ is then stored onto the _host_.

 Enter the following command :